SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 someone directly asks.
 On MSO, you can give some details about the room if it could be relevant/useful in a discussion.

-Make sure you are ok with exerting your power, but understand when it is necessary to do so to keep the peace.
+Make sure you are OK with exerting your power, but understand when it is necessary to do so to keep the peace.

 We are open for any critic, feedback, and guidance received from the community